This post provides an overview of the formaldehyde-based and formaldehyde-free glues used in plywood.

 If it’s on the interior of your home, then no problem, seal away.

 Exterior applications, like wall sheathing and roof decking, are trickier.
-Wood naturally has the ability to absorb and release moisture.
-Stopping that natural process could cause problems.

 To seal plywood there are a few ways you could go, but the two main options are AFM Safeseal which is a clear acrylic-based coating that helps to block and seal in formaldehyde, or shellac which is an alcohol-based natural wax coating.
-Shellac does a slightly better job at sealing.

-Alternatives to Plywood, Which Are Less Toxic?
+Alternatives to Plywood that Are Less Toxic?

 Sources